The Patriots Win the Super Bowl

 It would not be by eight points, but against all predictions late in the game, Trump would be right.

 The first quarter was mostly uneventful.
 Neither team scored, and both their defenses foreshadowed a game where punts and special teams would decide victory.
-Brady had one decent drive in a march down the field, but it was stopped by a poorly executed play-action fake that ended in a sack—something that would become a theme for the first half.
+Brady had one decent drive in a march down the field, but it was stopped by a poorly executed play-action fake that ended in a sack—something that would become his theme for the first half.

 In the second quarter, the Falcons took advantage of a fumble.
 It started after Brady made a nearly 30-yard pass, and his offense looked to follow that up on the ground.
 The Patriots handed the ball off to running back LeGarrette Blount, but the ball was knocked loose by Falcons linebacker Deion Jones and in a turn of momentum the Falcons ran the ball back across the field to the red zone.
 Starting on the the five-yard line, the Falcons scored the first points of the game.
 They would score twice more that quarter, with the Patriots’ only points coming from a field goal.
 It was a first half marked by defensive plays, with the Falcons taking advantage of turnovers, and the Patriots looking sluggish.
 By the end, the score was 21 to 3 for the Falcons.